RESEARCH

 • How do characteristics of field-collected broodstock (e.g., male:female ratio, effective population size) and hatchery-produced juvenile cohorts (e.g., genetic diversity) affect trait variation and oyster performance across environmental conditions?
 Hughes, Hanley, et al. 2019 Ecological Applications

-• I am starting a new project funded by Woods Hole Sea Grant looking at how aquaculture farming methods can mitigate the effects of oyster parasites/diseases and environmental micropollutants, as well as the combined effects of these stressors.
+• I have a new project funded by Woods Hole Sea Grant looking at how aquaculture farming methods can mitigate the effects of oyster parasites/diseases and environmental micropollutants, as well as the combined effects of these stressors.
 (Collaborators: Dr. Loretta Fernandez, Dr. Jon Grabowski, Dr. Randall Hughes, Dr. David Kimbro)

 a picture of Spartina alterniflora growing in pots during a greenhouse experiment